Self-framing metal buildings: In Canada

 Self-framing buildings are within the scope of the National Building Code of Canada (NBCC) as adopted and modified by each Province and Territory.
 For steel structures, NBCC references CAN/CSA S16 Design of Steel Structures and CAN/CSA S136 North American Specification for the Design of Cold-Formed Steel Structural Members.

 Manufacturers are required to be certified in accordance with CSA A660 Certification of Manufacturers of Steel Building Systems.
 Among other requirements, the manufacturer must supply drawings and documents sealed by a professional engineer licensed in the province or territory of the project site.
-A Certificate of Design and Manufacturing Conformance, duly completed by an engineer knowledgeable with the design and manufacturing, must be provided to the owner and submitted to the Authority Having Jurisdiction (AHJ)with the permit application.
+A Certificate of Design and Manufacturing Conformance, duly completed by an engineer knowledgeable with the design and manufacturing, must be provided to the owner and submitted to the Authority Having Jurisdiction (AHJ) with the permit application.

 The building code requires documents to be adequate to allow a review of the structural competence of the building (e.g. NBCC Part 4).
-The Authority Having Jurisdiction will usually require drawings expressing architectural aspects (e.g. Parts 3, 5 and 11).
+The Authority Having Jurisdiction (AHJ) will usually require drawings expressing architectural aspects (e.g. Parts 3, 5 and 11).
 Due to the limited complexity and size of self-framed buildings, the manufacturer's drawings are frequently accepted for this purpose but the owner should be aware that this may not always be the case.